ALANGUAGE/pla/doc/PLA_Language.md

 #PLA Language.md
 MIT license 2015 (C) Helmut Guenther.
+The PLA language is a subset of the C language with some useful extensions.
+In the output file are also the commented source code, additional statistics and a cross reference listing for every variable, function and call.
 The language consists of:

 1. **Comments** *//* ist the comment for one line. /* ... */ is a multiline comment.
 2. **Preprocessor** directives starts with #.
-There are only two directives:  *define* and *include*.
-Define makes only a very limited macro processing and exchanges a fixed number with a constant name.
-Include works as in "C" and includes text from other files.
-The name of the file requires quotation marks.
+There are only two directives:  *define* and *include*. **Define** makes only a very limited macro processing and exchanges a fixed number with a constant name. **Include** works as in C and includes text from other files.
+The name of the included file requires quotation marks.
-The include archive file **AR.C** is hardcoded and will always be included.
-But PLA takes only the **needed** functions from AR.C to keep the runtime file small.
+The name of the included archive file **AR.C** is hardcoded and will always be included.
+But PLA takes only the **needed** functions from archive file to keep the runtime file small.
 The compiler searches only for functions and not for variables.
 3. **Global declarations** are *char*, *int* and *long*, which may be prefixed by the term *unsigned*.
 You may also initialize a variable with a *constant* number.
 The variables are stored in the code segment together with the code.
 Uninitialized global variables are set to zero.
 Local variables can **not** be initialized.
 **Pointers** are declared by preceeding the variable name with an asterisk (\*) like in the C language.
 All pointers are 16-bit segment offsets and are traited as short *unsigned* integers.
 There is no pointer arithmetic like in C, adding one to a pointer directs to the next *byte*, even if the pointer directs to an integer value.
 **Arrays** are declared by following the square brackets **[ ]** after a variable name.
 PLA supports only single-dimension arrays.
-For *not* initialized values the subscript must be a constant number.
+For **not initialized** values the subscript must be a constant number.
 The compiler reserves space in the *heap*, because there is no value to store in the code file.
-If the array is initialized (e.g.: char array1**[ ]**="ABC"), then the value of the variable is stored in the code segment and saved with the code.
+If the array is **initialized** (e.g.: char array1**[ ]**="ABC"), then the value of the variable is stored in the code segment and saved with the code.
 Variable names are of maximum size *IDLENMAX*, which is current 16 characters long and may contain the underscore **\_**, letters and numbers and must not begin with a number.
 The names are *case sensitive*.
-You can use the address operator **&** to get the addres of the object.
-The address operator is implicit used by calling a subroutine with array names as parameters.
+The address operator **&** gets the address of an object.
+The address operator is implicit used by calling a function with array names as parameters.
 The term *Array[x]* is equivalent of \*(array+x). **Address arithmetic** is done with scaling of integer and long arrays.
 To access data in memory, PLA uses the indirect address mode of the processor and uses the indirect register **BX**.
+:boom: Experimental: If a variable name ends with an exclamation mark **!**, then the variable is stored in memory above 2 Mbytes in unreal mode.
+At the moment, the variable can not be accessed.
 The language is limited.
 There are no *struct* and no *unions* key words.
 You can declare only *one* variable in every statement. :round_pushpin:Please fixme

 4. **Functions** are defined by the word *void*, *char*, *int* or *long* before the function name.
 And the name must be followed without any space by a bracket open **(**.
 As PLA does not handle *prototypes*, it assumes that the return value has the size of an integer and does not check the return size.
 PLA uses the *call by value* for parameters.
 If you want a *call by reference*, use the *indirection operator* (\*).
 Array names as parameters are handled as call by reference, too.
 The number and type of arguments are not verified.
 Inside the function is a block with curly brackets **{ }**.
 If there are *local variables* to be declared, they must be declared before the first statement occurs.
-A *stack frame* is automatically created, if you use parametrs or local variables.
+A *stack frame* is automatically created, if you use parameters or local variables.
 As calls may be nested through **recursive** calling the function, the frames are stacked one above the other.

 ####Reserved Words
 All names are *case sensitive* and reserved words must be written in **lower case** letters.
 Reserved words are all (segment and special) register names (8/16/32 bit,) like *al, fs, esi* and **cr0**, the last one for switching to protected mode.